Turkey Hunting Gear 101 - The Essentials

 Element Outdoors Camouflage Clothing

 If a turkey spots you, the game is over.
 Their eyesight is absurdly sharp, and even the slightest movement can send them running.
 That’s why good camouflage is non-negotiable.
+Whether its subdued solids that match multiple terrains or the latest Hi Definition patterns you need to blend in well.
+Turkey’s have high visual acuity, they see the entire color spectrum and they can see into the infaredspectrum.

 Element Outdoors offers a range of hunting clothing that blends well into most environments.
 Their lineup includes lightweight and breathable options for early-season hunts as well as insulated gear for those chilly spring mornings.
 One of the standout features is their Insect Shield-treated garments, which help keep mosquitoes and ticks from turning your hunt into a miserable experience.
 What camo pattern is best for turkey hunting?
 Element Outdoors offers a variety of patterns suited to different environments.
 Choose a pattern that matches the terrain you hunt—wooded, field-edge, or open country.